Wallace-Observatory/Astrophotography/README.md

 It's also possible you made a thoughtful assessment of your subject and used the rule of thirds (https://www.dpreview.com/articles/7143352326/the-rule-of-thirds-a-simple-way-to-improve-your-images) or leading lines (https://digital-photography-school.com/how-to-use-leading-lines-for-better-compositions/).
 There's no "right" way, but unless you plan on using a single image for your final submission, we do not recommend _cropping_ your image(s) until after you are finished with **stacking** your images.

-## The "Stacking" Algorithm: Harvesting Photons, Rejecting Chaos
+## The "Stacking" Algorithm: Harvesting Photons, Rejecting Noise
 _Why stack?
 What is stacking?_

 Think of each 2-minute exposure as a "noisy" data sample.
 Your goal is to extract a weak, constant signal (a nebula) from a high-variance background (electronic noise and satellite interference).

 ### The Strategy:
 We use Winsorized Sigma Clipping with Additive Scaling.
 In plain English: we equalize the baseline of every image, filter out the statistical "outliers," and then perform a weighted average.
-- Normalization (The Baseline): Before comparing frames, we use -norm=addscale.
+- Normalization : Before comparing frames, we use -norm=addscale.
 This ensures that even if light pollution or transparency shifted during your session, every frame is adjusted to have the same "zero point" (background) and "gain" (signal intensity).
 - The Winsorized Filter: With only 10 frames, a single satellite trail is a massive outlier.
 Winsorized Clipping "tames" these extremes by replacing them with neighboring values before calculating the standard deviation.
-This prevents a satellite from "poisoning" the mean.
+This prevents a satellite from skewing the mean.
 - Weighted Averaging: We don't treat all data equally.
 By using -weight=wfwhm, the algorithm gives a higher "vote" to frames with the sharpest focus and best atmospheric stability.
 **The Result:** You transform 10 grainy, artifact-filled snapshots into one high-fidelity, 32-bit master file ready for histogram stretching.